oliveirabruno01/babyagi-asi/README.md

 3. Set your OpenAI key and model in the OPENAI_API_KEY, OPENAPI_API_MODEL variables.
 4. Set your OpenA in the OPENAI_API_KEY, OPENAPI_API_MODEL variables.
 6. Set the objective of the task management system in the OBJECTIVE variable.
+7. Copy contents of src folder to main directory, keep src as backup
 ```
 python main.py
 ```